Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Processes.md

 # Processes
 - A process in Linux is a program in execution, it is running instance of a program.
-Progresses are how Linux organizes different programs to be executed by the CPU.
+- Progresses are how Linux organizes different programs to be executed by the CPU.
 - The kernel maintains information about each process.
 Each process is assigned a number called a process ID (PID).

-## View Processes
+## Processes States
-- <code> ps</code> : Displays processes associated with the current terminal session.
-    - <code> ps x</code> : Displays all processes running on the system.
-    - <code> ps aux</code> : Displays detailed information about all processes running on the system, including processes owned by other users.
-- <code> top</code> : Display information about running processes in real-time.
+- In Linux, processes can be in different states, which indicate what the process is currently doing or waiting for.
+- Below are the common process states:

     ```bash
     ## below are info on process states, info can be retrieved using man ps
     dev@dev: man ps